Lucretiel/rust-rfcs/text/0000-extension-methods.md

 - Can only operate generically: because the method is delivered via a trait, _anyone_ can implement it for their own types.
 While this is (usually) not a direct problem, it's clearly not consistent with the intent of the developer, who (usually) only want this method to be attached to a single type.
 - Alternatively, they require using the sealed trait pattern, which is _even more boilerplate_ to implement what should be a straightforward "method on an external type"

-This RFC proposes a new syntax for \*\*extension methods
+This RFC proposes a new syntax for **extension methods**, which make it easier and more reliable to add suffix methods to types you don't control.

 # Guide-level explanation

 [guide-level-explanation]: #guide-level-explanation

 Extension methods are a syntax feature in rust that allow you to add methods to third-party types.
-They look very similar to regular free functions, but they include a `self` parameter, which makes them callable as methods on the indicated type.
-They look like this:
+They use a syntax similar to `impl` blocks:

 ```rust
 mod submodule {